tutulino/Megaminer/readme.md

 * Poll mining api to display projected profits for Manual mining
 * Allow mining specific Algo instead of coin in Manual mode
 * Profit display in mBTC instead of BTC with too many zeroes
-* Support profitability info for Custom coins from What to Mine pool
+* Support profitability info for Custom coins from WhatToMine pool
 * Support any fiat currency which is supported by CoinDesk for profit display
-* Allow dual mining any Ethash coin instead of ETH/ETC
+* Allow dual mining any Ethash coin instead of ETH/ETC only
 * Filter out algos without solved blocks in 24h on MPH and YIIMP type pools
-* Split MiningPoolHub to separate algo and coin pools
 * Filter out non-paying algos on NiceHash
 * Allow decimal values in hashrate from algos with very low hashrate (i.e. EquihashZero)
 * Faster wallet display